No. You can cancel your subscription at any time.

 This chapter also includes a legally compliant PPE policy template.

-In the Risk Assessment chapter of the Health & Safety Handbook, we show you how to assess the level of risk associated with hazards you have identified in your workplace and, based on that assessment, how to determine urgency when implementing risk controls.
+In the Risk Assessment chapter of the Health & Safety Handbook, we show you, step by step, how to undertake a risk assessment in your workplace.

 The chapter also includes the following legally compliant templates: